kuokuo123/otter-launcher/README.md

 ## Integration

-Otter-launcher works well with tui, cli programs, and bash pipelines.
+Otter-launcher works well with tui programs and bash pipelines.
 Some tricktips:

-1. Use your wm's window rules to control its window size, and make it large enough to contain the printed content to prevent a skewed layout.
+1. Use your wm's window rules to control window size; make it large enough to prevent a skewed layout.

 2. [[modules]].cmd can be scripted to adjust window sizes.
 For example: